DIS-SIN/Cognos-Scraper/README.md

-# Comments-Scraper
+# Cognos-Scraper
-Fetch contents of entire comments DB, munge, get sentiment scores, and push to cloud DB.
+Scrape comments and registrations, munge, and push to cloud DB.